hreikin/hreikin.github.io/content/developing-on-android.md

 ## Things I've Tried

 As this is a new "challenge" I have set myself this list is quite small but I have had no problems so far getting anything working.
 This whole website has been made using Code Server and the Kiwi Browser app available on Android.
 The website is just a simple static one created using [Pelican](https://github.com/getpelican/pelican) which is a static site generator written in Python.
-Previously the website used [Jekyll](https://jekyllrb.com/) and getting that set up and converted to using Pelican was no different to how it would be done on a PC.
+Previously the website used [Jekyll](https://jekyllrb.com/) and getting that set up and converted to using Pelican wasn't harder or any different to how it would be done on a PC.

 [![code-server-in-kiwi-browser](images/code-server-in-kiwi-browser.jpg)](images/code-server-in-kiwi-browser.jpg){: target="_blank"}